Roufyda511/com-retails-store-api/README.md

     http://localhost:8080/api/swagger-ui/index.html#/bill-controller/getPurchaserBill

 ## How to Install and Run the Project
-- clone Project ti your machine
+- clone Project in your machine
 - you should have JDK 17 installed or use intellij it detects java version from pom and install it.
 - If you are going to use STS install lombok.jar
 - you can clean code and run from Ide